Front Line Assembly: Formation (1985–1986)

 Between 1985 and 1986, Bill Leeb performed with Skinny Puppy under the name Wilhelm Schroeder, a combination of his first name and the name of the Peanuts character and was meant as a joke.
 Leeb had no musical training, and learned to play synthesizer while contributing bass synth and backing vocals for the band.
 He also supported their 1985 tour.
 Not prepared for another tour, Leeb left Skinny Puppy in early 1986.

 Having developed some instrumental skills and music industry experience, and wanting to do more vocal work, Leeb decided to take the risk of starting his own project.
 Leeb decided to call the project Front Line Assembly to reflect his belief that strength lies in working together.

 Leeb started by producing a demo tape, Nerve War, which was distributed on a limited basis.
 Contacts in the music scene he had gathered while with Skinny Puppy led to contract offers from the first two labels that Leeb later approached with cassettes.

 Around this time, Leeb and Rhys Fulber became friends when they discovered they both had a similar interest in underground music.
 As an unofficial member at this time, Fulber partnered with Leeb during the production of Total Terror and was credited for the song "Black Fluid" on the demo.
 Both demo releases were limited to 100 and mostly distributed amongst friends.

 Early releases and Michael Balch (1987–1989)

-The band members were influenced by early electronic and industrial acts such as Cabaret Voltaire, Portion Control, D.A.F., Test Dept, SPK, and Severed Heads, but mainly by the electronic body music style of Front 242.
+The band members were influenced by early electronic and industrial acts from Europe such as Kraftwerk, Cabaret Voltaire, Portion Control, D.A.F., Test Dept, SPK, and Severed Heads, but mainly by the electronic body music style of Front 242.